This information explains how to care for yourself after micropigmentation (tattooing) of your nipple and areola (the circle around your nipple).

 General Care Guidelines

-- Do not soak in a pool, bath tub, hot tub, etc., until the micropigmented area is completely healed (no scabs).
+- Do not soak in a pool, bath tub, or hot tub until the micropigmented area is completely healed.
 This is to decrease your risk of irritation and infection.

 - If a slight crust (scab) appears on the area, do not try to remove it by picking, scratching, or washing it.